Dragan Milovanović (politician, born 1955): Early life and career

-Milovanović was born to a working class family in Belgrade, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
+Milovanović was born to a working class family in Belgrade, in what was then the Socialist Republic of Serbia in the Federal People's Republic of Yugoslavia.
 He was raised in the city, studied at a technical high school, and began working in a New Belgrade metalworks factory in 1975; he was still officially employed with the same factory when his political career began.
 He also became the leader of the company Rubiko in 1993.

 Union leader

 Milovanović joined the Independent Trade Union of Workers in 1990 and became secretary of the Independent Union of Metalworkers of Serbia shortly thereafter.
 Serbian political life in this period was dominated by the authoritarian rule of Socialist Party of Serbia (Socijalistička partija Srbije, SPS) leader Slobodan Milošević, and Milovanović became an active opponent of the administration.
 In 1992, as a supporter of the opposition Democratic Movement of Serbia (Demokratski pokret Srbije, DEPOS) alliance, he led protests outside the building of the presidency of Serbia.
 The following year, he was active in seeking the release of Serbian Renewal Movement (Srpski pokret obnove, SPO) leaders Vuk and Danica Drašković from prison.
 He was named president of the Independent Union of the Steelworkers in 1994 and was re-elected in 1995.

 The ASNS was founded on 2 July 1996, and Milovanović was appointed as its president.
 The union supported the opposition Zajedno (English: Together) coalition in the 1996 federal and local elections, held later in the year.
 During the campaign, Milovanović organized a public transport strike in Belgrade that was broken by the city authorities; mayor Nebojša Čović described the strike as illegal and intended to cause unrest in advance of the vote.

 Zajedno was successful at the local level in Belgrade and other major cities, but its victories were not initially recognized by the state authorities; this prompted large-scale civic protests against Milošević's administration.
 Milovanović brought the ASNS into the protests in December 1996, an event considered significant in that it was the first time organized labour had taken part in a major anti-government action in Milošević's Serbia.